John Fekete Distinguished Lecture

 About Davide Panagia

-He received his B.A. degree from the University of Manitoba (with Honors).
-He attended Oxford University as a Rhodes Scholar and completed a Master degree (M.Litt.) in Politics.
+He received a B.A.
+Honours from the University of Manitoba before attending Oxford University as a Rhodes Scholar and completing a Masters degree in Politics.
 He earned his Ph.D. from the Department of Political Science at The Johns Hopkins University.

-He teaches courses in contemporary political theory, aesthetics and politics, affect theory, political theory and cinema, political theory and algorithmic cultures, and theories of textual interpretation.
-He was the Co-Editor of the journal Theory & Event (2010-2015) and continues to serve as a Coordinating Editor.
-Prior to coming to UCLA he was Canada Research Chair in Cultural Studies at Trent University, Canada (2004-2014).
+Dr. Panagia teaches courses in contemporary political theory, aesthetics and politics, affect theory, political theory and cinema, political theory and algorithmic cultures, and theories of textual interpretation.
+He was previously co-editor of the journal Theory & Event (2010-2015) and continues to serve as a coordinating editor.

 For more information about the speaker, see https://polisci.ucla.edu/person/davide-panagia/